Safeguarding

 A dedicated NSPCC helpline is now available to support anyone who has experienced sexual abuse in educational settings or has concerns about someone or the issues raised.
 The dedicated NSPCC helpline number is 0800 136 663 or by emailing help@nspcc.org.uk

 If you are troubled about possible wrongdoing at work, please don’t keep it to yourself.
-Our Whistleblowing Policy is there to reassure you that it is safe and acceptable to speak up and to enable you to raise any concern you may have at an early stage and in the right way.
+Our Speak Up Policy is there to reassure you that it is safe and acceptable to speak up and to enable you to raise any concern you may have at an early stage and in the right way.
 If you feel unable to raise the matter with your manager, for whatever reason, please raise the matter with:

 If you are unsure about raising a concern you can get free and independent advice from Protect helpline on 020 3117 2520 or by emailing whistle@protect-advice.org.uk